BECAUSE WE BELIEVE YOU

 Who Sexually Victimizes Children In Schools?

-There isn’t really a “typical profile” of characteristics that can help us predict who will be a predator—perpetrators of child sex abuse come from all ethnic backgrounds, socioeconomic classes, age groups, and gender identities, according to the Sexual Assault Response Teams Toolkit.
+There isn’t really a “typical profile” of characteristics that can help us predict who will be a predator—perpetrators of child sex abuse come from all ethnic backgrounds, socioeconomic classes, age groups, and gender identities.

 What we do know, however, is that victims of sexual assault and molestation are rarely attacked by strangers—perpetrators are usually someone that victims and their families know, sometimes quite well.
 That can be deeply-shocking and disgusting for parents, to think that someone you knew and trusted has done something so awful to your child.